capelski/react-external-events/README.md

 ## Motivation

 Some browser events (e.g. web sockets, web rtc, etc.) are triggered outside React's lifecycle.
-Because the handlers for those events are usually defined only once, the event handlers don't have access to the latest state of the React function components.
+Because the handlers for those events are usually defined only once, during components' initialization, the event handlers don't have access to the latest state of the React function components.
 Consider the following component:

 ```typescript
 import React, { useEffect, useState } from 'react';